Providing Disability Information and Documentation

 Guidelines for Students

 Being able to clearly describe your condition, its impact and your needs is important.
 Practicing this skill will help you to work with your disability service provider to identify needed equipment and services, establish appropriate accommodations, and develop compensatory strategies.
 The following questions will help you prepare to describe your condition, its impacts and your needs.
-Review them with your transition team, counselor, parents, and others who can help you anticipate the accommodations and services you will need in college.
-You may want to write notes to help you present your requests and explain your needs when you meet with your disabilities counselor at college.
+Review them with your transition team, counselor, parents, and others who can help you.
+Prior to "intake" all students will be asked to complete the 'Self Assessment Survey.'
+This tool guides the intake process and enables the student to actively engage with the Disability Service Provider in determining the most reasonable and appropriate accommodations while attending Dutchess Community College.

 How do you describe your condition?